jahuty/documentation/sdks/php.md

 {% endcapture %}
 {% include code.html language="liquid" code=render_with_vars %}

-If you're rendering a collection of snippets, the `params` syntax is a little different.
+### Collection parameters

+Collection parameters use a slightly different `params` syntax.

 The first dimension of the params array for a collection determines the parameters' scope.
 You can use the asterisk key (<kbd>*</kbd>) to pass the same parameters to all snippets, or you can use the snippet id as key to pass parameters to a specific snippet.